What are the qualifications of elders and deacons?

 Question: "What are the qualifications of elders and deacons?"

 The qualifications of a deacon are similar to those of a bishop/elder/pastor.
 “In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.
-They must keep hold of the deep truths of the faith with a pure conscience.
-But let these also first be tested; and then if there is nothing against them, let them serve as deacons.
+They must keep hold of the deep truths of the faith with a clear conscience.
+They must first be tested; and then if there is nothing against them, let them serve as deacons.
 In the same way, the women are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything.
 A deacon must be faithful to his wife and must manage his children and his household well.
-Those who have served well as deacons obtain for themselves a good standing and great boldness in the faith which is in Christ Jesus."
-(1 Timothy 3:8-13).
-The word translated "deacon" in this passage is the same Greek word "diakoneo" as is used in Acts 6:2, and therefore we know we are talking about the same office.
+Those who have served well gain an excellent standing and great assurance in their faith in Christ Jesus” (1 Timothy 3:8–13).
+The word translated “deacon” in this passage is a form of the same Greek word used in Acts 6:2, so we know we are talking about the same office.

-There is no ambiguity about these qualifications.
-Rather, they are simple, straightforward statements.
-Both the deacon and the bishop/elder/pastor should be a male, the husband of one wife, of sterling character and one who rules his own home in a biblical way.
+These qualifications are simple and straightforward.
+Both the deacon and the bishop/elder/pastor should be a male, the husband of one wife, of sterling character, and one who rules his own home in a biblical way.
 These qualifications also presuppose that one seeking such an office is a born-again believer and walks in submission to God’s Word.
 The only substantial difference between the two sets of qualifications is that the bishop/elder/pastor must be “able to teach,” whereas teaching is not mentioned as necessary for deacons.